-Station NSS automatically transmits the signal as received from the Naval Observatory at Washington, with errors averaging only 0.02 second.
-The other stations reradiate, and the error may be somewhat larger.
+Of the stations listed, the first two automatically transmit the signal as received from the Naval Observatory at Washington, with errors averaging only 0.02 to 0.06 second.
+Most of the other stations automatically reradiate, and the error is somewhat larger.
 The signal, however, is sufficiently exact for commercial use.